ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 # test_client.py

 import grpc
-from google.protobuf.any_pb2 import Any

-from ray.serve.generated.serve_pb2_grpc import RayServeServiceStub

-# Users need to include their custom message type which will be embedded in
+# Users need to define their custom message and response protobuf
-# the request.
-from ray.serve.generated.serve_pb2 import UserDefinedMessage, UserDefinedResponse
+from user_defined_protos_pb2 import UserDefinedMessage, UserDefinedResponse

+# Serve will provide stub for users to use
+from ray.serve._private.grpc_util import RayServeServiceStub

+# Port default to 9000.
+Port will be configurable in the future
 channel = grpc.insecure_channel("localhost:9000")

+# UserDefinedResponse is used to deserialize the response from the server
-stub = RayServeServiceStub(channel)
+stub = RayServeServiceStub(channel, UserDefinedResponse)

 test_in = UserDefinedMessage(
   name="genesu",
   num=88,
   foo="bar",
 )
-test_in_any = Any()
-test_in_any.Pack(test_in)  # Serialize the UserDefinedMessage to Any type metadata = (
+metadata = (
   ("route_path", "/"),
   ("method_name", "streaming"),